-Storm doors feature a variety of glass panel options to either let in as much light as possible or to block light at the bottom of the door and let it in only at the top.
+Storm doors feature a variety of glass-panel options either to let in as much light as possible or to block light at the bottom of the door and let it in only at the top.
 A number of design options are available.

-- Half-view storm doors are solid on the bottom half, but feature one or two glass panes on the top that operate in a self-storage manner similar to a full-view storm door.
+- Half-view storm doors are solid on the bottom half but feature one or two glass panes on the top that operate in a self-storage manner similar to a full-view storm door.

 Other Design Details

-- Virtually all of today’s storm door glass is tempered, meaning that, if broken, it will shatter into tiny pieces rather than dangerously sharp shards.
-Some storm doors have double panes or even triple panes and may come with low-emissivity (Low-E) glass, which is designed to block heat transfer and conserve energy.
+Virtually all of today’s storm door glass is tempered, meaning that, if broken, it will shatter into tiny pieces rather than dangerously sharp shards.
+Some storm doors feature double panes and include low-emissivity (Low-E) glass to block heat transfer and conserve energy.
 Storm doors offer plain glass panels or etched, frosted, or stained glass.
 Some even boast double glass panels with operable mini-blinds between the panes.

 What’s in the Box?

 Unlike exterior entry doors, storm doors do not come pre-hung in their jambs.
 Rather, they are a boxed kit that includes the door, a top jamb (drip cap), a hinge jamb, a latch jamb, installation instructions, and a closer, which is a pneumatic bar that allows the door to close slowly without slamming shut.